fedidat/HexoSite/source/_posts/80-new-blog-engine.md

 ---
-title: New blog
+title: Migrating From Pelican to Hexo
 date: 2018-04-23 10:31
-updated: 2018-04-23 10:31
+updated: 2018-04-24 23:55
 comments: true
 tags:
+- blog
-- metablog
+- meta
 - programming
 categories:
-- metablog
+- blog
 permalink: new-blog-engine
 ---

 In the end, I have realized a few things that have made Pelican the wrong platform for me:

 * It's not quite popular so the themes and plugins are few, clunky and outdated.
-On the "nice" theme, bulleted lists don't work, and on "pelican-bootstrap3" code is not syntax-highlighted,
+For instance, on the theme called "nice", bulleted lists don't work, and on "pelican-bootstrap3" code is not syntax-highlighted,
 * I don't need reStructuredText, as Markdown is perfect and universally supported (although less consistent as I had noted).
 * Although I hope to fix this, I have little experience in Python and can't customize the templates as much as I would wish.